magicphotos/magicphotos-android/README.md

 MagicPhotos  lets  you  quickly  and  easily give photos a dramatic look by applying  different  effects  while  keeping your chosen details untouched.
 This draws the viewer's attention to the individual image details, creating striking images.

 With   its   intuitive   and   responsive  user  interface, MagicPhotos  is super easy and fun to use.
 You simply use your finger as a brush  to  apply effects  to  certain  regions of your image or bring back original  image.

 Photo   editor   supports  multiple  effects  (Decolorize  (Color  Splash), Recolor,   Sketch,  Cartoon and so on) and Photo Retouch mode that lets you remove  small  flaws  and unwanted content (watermarks, people, text, power lines as well as other unwanted objects) from your photos, as well as apply controlled   blur  to  selected  details  of  photo  you would like to hide (license  plates,  human  faces  and so on).
-Application is easy to use and provides full control of editing process.

 Please  visit [project website](https://magicphotos.sourceforge.io/) to get additional information.